KevinBoyette/AggreGator/README.md

 I think it's worth pointing out some accounting ideas that I'll be using.

-- For stocks and cryto, I need to know which lot I'm selling.
+- For stocks and crypto, I need to know which lot I'm selling.
 For now, I'll assume FIFO.
 - I'll track credit as contra assets instead of liabilities.
-- To mitigate duplicates, I'm transforming `asset <-> asset` tranfers into `asset <-> Equity:Tranfer` tranfers.
+- To mitigate duplicates, I'm transforming `asset <-> asset` tranfers into `asset <-> Equity:Tranfer` transfers.
 - Similarly, stock purchases need to go through a conversion. `$ -> ticker` becomes `$ -> Equity:Conversion $ -> Equity:Conversion ticker -> ticker`.

 ### Accounts